Jennifer Strukoff Wellness

 Jennifer is a Registered Massage Therapist and a Certified Lymphatic Therapist that studied at Mount Royal University and Chikly Health Institute .

-In 2024 Jennifer finished over a hundred hours of training to become a Certified Lymphatic Therapist.
+In 2024 Jennifer finished over two hundred hours of training to become a Certified Lymphatic Therapist.
 Which allows her to treat complicated cases of lymphedema and help clients that have compromised lymph systems possibly due to cancer or injury.

 Jennifer is a dedicated parent whose child was diagnosed with autism at a young age.
 This personal journey has given her deep insight into the unique needs, behaviors, and sensitivities of neurodivergent children.
 As a massage and lymphatic drainage therapist, Jennifer brings not only her professional expertise but also a compassionate, understanding approach to her work.
 Her lived experience means she is never intimidated by working with children who require special care—she is patient, intuitive, and fully attuned to creating a calm, supportive environment tailored to each child's comfort and well-being.